KaizerJF/ai_summarizer/README.md

 # Sumz

-This is a web application built using Next.js, React.js, Tailwind CSS, and TypeScript.
+This is a web application built using Next.js, React.js, and Tailwind CSS.

 ## Tech Stack